Network-Realised Model Predictive Control Part II: Distributed Constraint Management: The Control Architecture

 \subsection{Global Perspective and Functioning}

 The aim of this manuscript and of its companion paper \cite{part1} is to formalise the design framework of the two-layer control architecture for the interconnected dynamical system depicted in Figure~\ref{fig:scheme}.
-By identifying the subset of areas $\mathcal{N}_i\subseteq\{1:N\}$ which are able to transmit information to the network's $i^\text{th}$ area (and which trivially satisfy $i\in\mathcal{N}_i$), for all $i\in\{1:N\}$, the communication graph is clearly designated and the fundamental operating principle of our control scheme is the following: \begin{enumerate} \item[a)] the state-space-implemented and NRF-based subcontrollers receive network state feedback and the command signals of other first-layer subcontrollers from their areas' neighbourhoods, using these values to compute the signals denoted $u_{fi}$ in Figure~\ref{fig:scheme};
+By identifying the subset of areas $\mathcal{N}_i\subseteq\{1:N\}$ which can transmit information to the network's $i^\text{th}$ area (and which trivially satisfy $i\in\mathcal{N}_i$), for all $i\in\{1:N\}$, the communication graph is clearly designated and the fundamental operating principle of our control scheme can be expressed as follows: \begin{enumerate} \item[a)] the state-space-implemented and NRF-based subcontrollers receive network state feedback and the command signals of other first-layer subcontrollers from their areas' neighbourhoods, using these values to compute the signals denoted $u_{fi}$ in Figure~\ref{fig:scheme};

 \item[b)] the MPC subcontrollers also receive network state information along with the state variables of the NRF subcontroller implementations, denoted $w_i$ in Figure~\ref{fig:scheme}, from their areas' neighbours to compute: